University-Wide and Independent Programs

-Binghamton students may also study abroad on programs sponsored by other campuses of the State University of New York.
-Credits are normally transferable to Binghamton.
-Cooperative policies within SUNY allow students to maintain their residency on such programs.
-Students are urged to begin planning for study abroad as early as possible, ideally in the freshman year.
-For further information, contact the Office of International Programs (OIP), LNG 300.
+Binghamton students may also participate in education abroad on programs sponsored by other State University of New York campuses.
+Cooperative policies within SUNY allow students to maintain their residency on SUNY-based programs, and credits are typically transferrable.
+Students are urged to begin planning for education abroad as early as possible, ideally in the freshman year.
+For further information, contact the Office of International Education and Global Initiatives (IEGI), OH 240.

 University Summer Session

 The Summer Session is composed of three terms within an 11-week period (Term I, late May-June; Term II, July-August; Term III, variable dates) during which a wide variety of both traditionally taught and online learning courses are scheduled in most upper- and lower-division areas of the University curriculum.
 A Summer Session website, https://www.binghamton.edu/clt/summer-session/, lists the courses to be offered.
 A schedule of classes for Summer Session is also available on the BU BRAIN.
 Students may earn up to 16 hours of academic credit (a maximum of eight credits in Term I and maximum of eight credits in Term II).
 Binghamton University students should contact the financial aid office to determine eligibility for financial aid during the Summer Session.
 The Center for Learning and Teaching administers Summer Session.